weSudo/wesudo-blog/contact.md

 ---
 layout: page
-title: Get in touch
+title: Reach out
-subtitle: Like us??
-Want to contribute ??
+subtitle: Have something in mind ??
 Feel free!
 ---

-### hello
+##Hello there